ECronin1973/programming-for-data-analytics/assignments/README.md

 [BreakingNews.ie – July 2025 heatwave summary](https://www.breakingnews.ie/ireland/july-2025-heatwave-summary)

----

 ## 📁 Source File

-This notebook is located at:
+The notebook for this assignment is saved as:
 [`assignment06-weather.ipynb`](https://github.com/ECronin1973/programming-for-data-analytics/blob/main/assignment06-weather.ipynb)

 ## How to run the notebook